 Circuit breakers protect home electrical wiring and equipment like furnaces, air conditioners, dryers and stoves.
 Standard circuit breakers are better at protecting wiring and equipment than preventing fires and protecting people.
 That’s why they have largely been replaced by GFCIs and AFCIs.
 There are only a few places left where standard circuit breakers can be used, typically for large home electrical appliances.

 Ground fault circuit interrupters (GFCIs) protect people in areas where they are likely to be using small appliances and where water is present.
-GFCI breakers and outlets have been around for awhile, and most people know they’re required in bathrooms, kitchens and outdoors, but our experts are still finding home electrical violations, especially in these areas: garages, crawl spaces, storage/work areas in unfinished basements, wet bars (within 6 ft. of a sink), and sump pumps.
+GFCI breakers and outlets have been around for awhile, and most people know they’re required in bathrooms, kitchens and outdoors.
+But our experts are still finding home electrical violations, especially in garages, crawl spaces, storage/work areas in unfinished basements, wet bars (within six feet of a sink) and sump pumps.

 Arc fault circuit interrupter

-Arc fault circuit interrupters (AFCIs) prevent fires in all living areas where appliance cords are prone to be pinched or crimped, or chewed by pets.
+Arc fault circuit interrupters (AFCIs) prevent fires in living areas where appliance cords are prone to be pinched or crimped, or chewed by pets.
 They used to be required only on bedroom circuits, but the National Electrical Code now requires AFCI protection in all living areas.
 They’re equipped with sophisticated electronics that can detect an arcing condition (like in a frayed lamp cord), which may not be detected by a standard circuit breaker until after a fire has started.

-Don’t Wire Switches Without a Neutral Wire
+Wiring Switches Without a Neutral Wire

 There are exceptions to this NEC code, but if the walls are currently open anyway, don’t make the next person fish in a wire.
 Do it right and make sure there’s a neutral wire in the box.
-Learn how to wire a 3 way light switch yourself here.
+Learn how to wire a three-way light switch yourself here.

-Don’t Forget Tamper-Resistant Receptacles
+Forgetting Tamper-Resistant Receptacles

 Tamper-resistant receptacles are designed to stop a kid from inserting an object, such as a paper clip.
 They’re required for all locations, indoors and out.
 Tamper-resistant receptacles are a great invention, so use them — it’s national electric code.
 We’ll show you how to correctly install a tamper-resistant outlet.

-Don’t Use a Ground Rod Electrode When There’s a Better System Available
+Using a Ground Rod Electrode When There’s a Better System Available

 In a nutshell, if a new home has footings with at least 20 ft. of 1/2-in. rebar, the rebar embedded in those footings needs to be used as the primary grounding electrode.
 This new provision in the national electric code requires a lot of coordination between the trades and project managers.
 Electricians usually show up long after the concrete people have moved on, but good communication is much easier work than busting up concrete.
 Plus: Check out these 11 real-life epic electrical fails.

-Don’t Install the Wrong Cover On an Outdoor Receptacle
+Installing the Wrong Cover On an Outdoor Receptacle

 The national electrical code defines a “wet location” as an area that is subject to saturation with water or other liquids, and unprotected locations exposed to the weather.
 The national electric code has another definition for “damp locations” that is more subjective, but if you think the receptacle is going to get wet, use an in-use cover.

-Don’t Crowd a Service Panel
+Crowding a Service Panel

 Here’s a good rule of thumb: If you can’t park a refrigerator in front of the panel, you don’t have enough working space.
 These clearances are designed to protect the person working on the panel.
 It’s difficult to work safely when your arms are pinned to your sides.
-Also, the panel needs to be readily accessible meaning the area should not be used as storage space or require a ladder for access.
+The panel also needs to be readily accessible, meaning the area should not be used as storage space or require a ladder for access.

-Don’t Install Too Few Receptacles
+Installing Too Few Receptacles

-Don’t Forget Sufficient Electrical Bonding
+Insufficient Electrical Bonding

 Bonding equalizes the voltage potential between conductive systems.
 This greatly reduces the risk of a person becoming the path for current flow between two conductive systems in case one of the systems becomes energized.
-Also, in a lightning strike, equalized voltage potential minimizes the risk of a very high current jumping (arcing) between two systems and causing a fire.
-Plus: You need to see these 36 almost unbelievable plumbing and electrical goofs.
+Also, in a lightning strike, equalized voltage potential minimizes the risk of extremely high current jumping (arcing) between two systems that can cause a fire.